Dern wins supporting actress Oscar for 'Marriage Story'

 “I am really lucky at moments like this to have been raised by actors and to have been acting since I was 11,” and to know how uncertain the industry can be, she said.
 "You stay detached, and you enjoy the gift of working with people you love and ... remembering what it's really about."

-But there's something to be said for the “other fun staff that's dreamy and lovely,” she added.
+But there's something to be said for the “other fun stuff that's dreamy and lovely,” she added.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.